RIT-EVT/BMS/docs/source/software_state.rst

 The BQ supports two main ways of getting the settings into the BQ's memory.
-The first approach is through a method called OTP (one time programming) where the BQ is placed in a special state and the settings are written into non-volitile memory.
+The first approach is through a method called OTP (one time programming) where the BQ is placed in a special state and the settings are written into non-volatile memory.
 The issue which this approach, as the name suggests, this can only be done once.
 As the documentation states "once a bit is set to a 1, it cannot be set back to a 0".
 As we have a need to tweak settings as we learn more and make changed to the system we cannot rely on OTP.